nextbuzz/buzz-seo/readme.txt

 try to solve it in a future release.

 == Changelog ==

+= 0.7.2 =
+* Fixed an issue with the github updater
+* Added support for metabox notices
+* Added more creative works (structured data)
+* Added new translations

 = 0.7.1 =
 * Add admin interface for HTML cleanup